robenkleene/design-references/after-effects/after-effects-video.md

 ### Freeze a Specific Frame

-Freeze frames in After Effects work just like any other keyframes using the `Time Remap` property.
+Freeze frames in After Effects work just like any other keyframes using the `Time Remap` (`⌃⌥T`) property.
 So just create a keyframe that holds the time where you want to clip to freeze.

 - Right-click the layer, and choose `Time > Enable Time Remapping` (`⌃⌥T`)